 Jan 15, 2019 · 8 min read

 Contrary to popular belief, most oils are well-tolerated on acne-prone skin.
 For example, mineral oil is usually fine.
-Many oils used in skincare are loaded with skin-nourishers such as omega-3 fatty acids and vitamin E. In fact, acne has been associated with low levels of essential fatty acids (EFAs) in some studies, so smoothing the right oil on your face can benefit your skin beyond the pampering, treat-yo-self experience.
+Many oils used in skincare are loaded with skin-nourishers such as omega-3 fatty acids and vitamin E. In fact, acne has been associated with low levels of essential fatty acids (EFAs) in some studies.
+Smoothing the right oil on your face may benefit your skin beyond the pampering, treat-yo-self experience.

-Here’s a list — in no particular order, and by no means complete — of oils that are non-comedogenic and popularly used for skin treatments.
+Here’s a list of oils that are non-comedogenic and popularly used for skin treatments.
 You can find combinations of these in face oils and serums that can hydrate and infuse your skin with essential fatty acids and beneficial nutrients.

 A popular ingredient in face oils and serums, jojoba oil has been shown to be a great carrier oil with anti-inflammatory properties.
 It can be used as a cleansing oil or moisturizing treatment that might help with acne, redness, and irritation all in one.
 Desert Essence Jojoba Oil is available at many stores.
 It’s also a key ingredient in face oil blends and serums, such as Sangre de Fruta Solis balancing serum.

 Rich in omega-9 and -6 fatty acids, vitamin E, and vitamin C, marula oil helps restore skin’s suppleness without clogging pores.
 Drunk Elephant Virgin Marula Luxury Facial Oil, for example, offers deep hydration and antioxidant benefits.